zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Column/Partition operation.md

 **Note:**

--   Only creating partitions are supported and creating partition columns are not supported.
+-   · Only ‘creating partitions’ are supported wherein, ‘creating partition columns’ are not supported.
--   If the same name partition has already existed and the option \[if not exists\] is not specified, return exception.
+-   · If the same name partition has already existed and the option \[if not exists\] is not specified, an exception returns.
--   Currently, the maximum number of partitions supported in a single table in MaxCompute is 60,000.
+-   · Currently, the maximum number of partitions supported in a single MaxCompute table is 60,000.
--   For tables that have multi-level partitions, to add a new partition, all partition values must be specified.
+-   · For tables that have multi-level partitions, to add a new partition, all partition values must be specified.

 **Example: **